Essengold

 Low Carbon Steel

-Mild steel, or low carbon steel, contains less than 0.3% carbon.
-This type of steel is very bendy and so it is easy to shape and weld.
-It has a lower tensile strength than high carbon steels but this doesn’t matter because it can be formed into anything cheaply, such as pipes, bolts, or structural shapes.
+Mild steel, or low-carbon steel, contains less than 0.3% carbon.
+This type of steel is very bendy, so it is easy to shape and weld.
+It has a lower tensile strength than high-carbon steels, but this doesn’t matter because it can be formed into anything cheaply, such as pipes, bolts, or structural shapes.

 Medium Carbon Steel

 Medium-carbon steels contain 0.3%- 0.6% carbon and have a good combination of ductility and strength.
-In the automotive industry, they are mostly used for making axles, shafts, gears, etcetera; moreover, these properties can be further improved by heat treatment methods like quenching and tempering.
+In the automotive industry, they are mainly used for making axles, shafts, gears, etcetera; heat treatment methods like quenching and tempering can further improve these properties.

 High Carbon Steel